Where can I get a copy of your 1986 bibliography, Vladimir Nabokov: A Descriptive Bibliography?

 When will it be available?

 I don’t really know.
 I always say “I hope by the end of the year”.
 But Nabokov’s oeuvre is very deep and rich and varied (more than two-thousand works and counting) and they have appeared in many languages (at least 44) and places (at least 136 cities) around the world.
 I can’t release the whole thing until I can map the territory a little bit better.
 Of course I shouldn’t wait until every last diacritical mark is in place before I publish.
-So my plan is to begin releasing it in parts later this year.
-I hope then to get feedback from users so that I can incorporate their corrections and additions.
+So my plan is to continue releasing the bibliography in parts in draft form.
+I hope then to get feedback from you so that I can incorporate their corrections and additions.
 Maybe even more importantly, I want to understand your bibliographic needs so that I can present the data in more useful ways.

 In what form will you issue it?

 At first, I plan to issue drafts on the internet so that anyone can access at least some parts of the database and efficiently find the information he or she needs.
 Eventually I want to publish the whole thing in the old-fashioned way—between covers.
 How could I not?
 We are talking here about books, aren’t we?
 I’m thinking that the book should pull its own little cart behind it in the form of a CD-ROM, with an included search engine of course, snuggled inside.